RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1910/Datasheet/README.md

 * **Module size**: 10 x 23&nbsp;mm

 ## Specifications
 ### Overview
 <!-- Insert Picture of Sensor with its dimensions -->

 #### Mounting
-The RAK1910 module can be mounted only in Slot A of the WisBase board. **Figure 2** shows the mounting mechanism of the RAK1910 on a WisBase module, such as the RAK5005-O.
+The RAK1910 module can be mounted only in slot A of the RAK5005-O base board, or in slot D of the RAK19003 base board. **Figure 2** shows the mounting mechanism of the RAK1910 on a WisBase module, such as the RAK5005-O.
 <rk-img
   src="/assets/images/wisblock/rak1910/datasheet/RAK1910_mounting.png"
   width="50%"